NiamhG42/GameTools-Final-Project/README.md

 * Game now has a timer and displays the race's current time (UI)

-* Made rough version of "PointsBoosters" that the player can drive through to increase score
+* Made rough version of "PointsBoosters" that the player can drive through to subtract from final time

 * Points now display (UI)